iniemamocny/stawiaczscian/apps/api/README.md

 The API can be configured with the following environment variables:

+- `API_TOKEN` – secret token used for Bearer authentication.
+Clients must send it in the `Authorization: Bearer` header with each request.
 - `STORAGE_DIR` – directory where converted scans are stored.
 Defaults to `storage`.
 - `STORAGE_MAX_AGE_MS` – files older than this many milliseconds are removed